classicjazz/homebrew-tap/README.md

 You can then install from any _formula_ I have (check the [Formula](/Formula) folder) using a simple `brew` command.

-Let’s assume you wanted to install the `mpv` application:
+Let’s assume you wanted to install the `mpv` application from the latest Github source code:

 ```bash
 brew install --HEAD mpv